 The MIT Committee is available to address the needs and concerns of Members-in-Training.
 They're the reason more student/trainee workshops are available at the Annual Meeting this year!
 Share your thoughts and comments by contacting the MIT Committee.

 At-Large MIT Board of Trustees member

 In 2011, the ARVO Board of Trustees added a new seat to represent and communicate the needs of ARVO's student member community.
 An ex officio non-voting position, the At-Large Members-in-Training Trustee position is a two-year term that begins with the Fall Board of Trustees Meeting.

-The current MIT Board member, Emily Patterson, began her term with the 2017 Fall Board meeting in New Orleans, LA and will conclude her term at the 2019 Fall Board meetng in San Francisco, Calif.
-The nominations and selection process for the next MIT Board member begins in June 2019.
+The current MIT Board member, Tasneem Khatib, began her term with the 2019 Fall Board meeting in San Francisco, CA and will conclude her term at the 2021 Fall Board meetng.
+The nominations and selection process for the next MIT Board member begins in June 2021.